Guidance

 Elections

-Managing the cross strait relationship with China remains a high political priority for the current administration, and an important issue in the campaign for the 2024 elections.
+Managing the cross-Strait relationship with China remains a high political priority for the current Administration.

 The People’s Republic of China (PRC) has claimed sovereignty over Taiwan since the end of the Chinese civil war in 1949, when the defeated Chinese Nationalist Party (Kuomintang or KMT) government fled to the island.
 The PRC maintains its threat of forceful unification if Taiwan ever declares independence.

-Following the 2016 election of the DPP, the Chinese government broke off official contact between the two sides of the Strait, setting DPP acceptance of China’s “One China” framework as a precondition for resumption of contacts.
-The Tsai administration has said it will work to maintain peace and stability and is willing to engage in dialogue with China, but Tsai has also reiterated the willingness of Taiwan to defend itself.
-Taiwan does not accept the “one country two systems” framework proposed by China.
+Following the 2016 election of the DPP, the PRC government broke off official contact between the two sides of the Strait, making DPP acceptance of China’s “One China” framework a precondition for resumption of contact.
+Since his election in 2024, Lai’s Administration has committed to continue former President Tsai’s policies, remaining open to dialogue with China, but also calling out increasing levels of grey zone military activity around Taiwan and pushing back on Chinese misuse of UN resolution 2758 to block Taiwan’s international participation.

 Chinese pressure on Taiwan has continued to increase.
 PLA air incursions into Taiwan’s Air Defence Identification Zone (ADIZ) - an area where air traffic controllers ask incoming aircraft to self-identify - have now become a near-daily occurrence.
-A total of 1727 entered in 2022 compared to 961 in 2021.
-Chinese military activities around Taiwan have increased around the time of recent political events: In August 2022, following Nancy Pelosi’s visit to Taiwan, China conducted live fire exercises around Taiwan.
+There have also been increased Chinese Coast Guard activities around Taiwan’s outlying islands of Kinmen, Matsu and Penghu.
+A total of 1714 aircraft entered Taiwan’s ADIZ in 2023 compared to 961 in 2021.
+Chinese military activities around Taiwan can increase around the time of political events.
+In August 2022, following Nancy Pelosi’s visit to Taiwan, China conducted live fire exercises around Taiwan.
 Following President Tsai’s transit through the USA and meeting with Speaker McCarthy in April 2023, the PLA simulated surrounding and attacking Taiwan.
+China has undertaken two large scale exercises in the Taiwan Strait in 2024, Operation Joint Sword A & B. In addition, China has enacted anti-secession laws which place an emphasis on penalising those China regards as “secessionists”.
+A successful conviction under these laws can carry heavy sentences, including the death penalty.

 Information on political risk, including political demonstrations, is available in FCDO Travel Advice.